Board game: Research

 Board games serve diverse interests.
 Left: kōnane for studious competition.
 Right: kōnane for lighthearted fun.

-A dedicated field of research into gaming exists, known as game studies or ludology.
+A dedicated field of gaming research exists, known as game studies or ludology.

 While there has been a fair amount of scientific research on the psychology of older board games (e.g., chess, Go, mancala), less has been done on contemporary board games such as Monopoly, Scrabble, and Risk, and especially modern board games such as Catan, Agricola, and Pandemic.
 Much research has been carried out on chess, partly because many tournament players are publicly ranked in national and international lists, which makes it possible to compare their levels of expertise.
 The works of Adriaan de Groot, William Chase, Herbert A. Simon, and Fernand Gobet have established that knowledge, more than the ability to anticipate moves, plays an essential role in chess-playing ability.

 Linearly arranged board games have improved children's spatial numerical understanding.
 This is because the game is similar to a number line in that they promote a linear understanding of numbers rather than the innate logarithmic one.

 Research studies show that board games such as Snakes and Ladders result in children showing significant improvements in aspects of basic number skills such as counting, recognizing numbers, numerical estimation, and number comprehension.
 They also practice fine motor skills each time they grasp a game piece.
 Playing board games has also been tied to improving children's executive functions and help reduce risks of dementia for the elderly.
 Related to this is a growing academic interest in the topic of game accessibility, culminating in the development of guidelines for assessing the accessibility of modern tabletop games and the extent to which they are playable for people with disabilities.

 Additionally, board games can be therapeutic.
-Bruce Halpenny, a games inventor said when interviewed about his game, The Great Train Robbery:With crime you deal with every basic human emotion and also have enough elements to combine action with melodrama.
+Bruce Halpenny, a games inventor, said when interviewed about his game, The Great Train Robbery:With crime, you deal with every basic human emotion and also have enough elements to combine action with melodrama.
 The player's imagination is fired as they plan to rob the train.
-Because of the gamble, they take in the early stage of the game there is a build-up of tension, which is immediately released once the train is robbed.
+Because of the gamble they take in the early stage of the game, there is a build-up of tension, which is immediately released once the train is robbed.
 Release of tension is therapeutic and useful in our society because most jobs are boring and repetitive.

 Playing games has been suggested as a viable addition to the traditional educational curriculum if the content is appropriate and the gameplay informs students on the curriculum content.